DhyanMPatel/Js-Vnnovate/Z-Issue Faced and finded solution/IssueFaced_Solution.md

 7. Node version change
    Problem: In Comp pc there are 20V of node and for Theme Integration project need 18V.
    Solution: Change node version using nvm package.

+### Dealer Data

+8. Can't login when 2FA is Enable
+   Problem: When 2FA is Enable then 2FA page will open during login but after enter otp or recovery code not redirect to dashboard page.
+   Solution: import `getHomeRouteForLoggedInUser` which is use to redirect to dashboard page.

+9. Not display QrCode after login if it is enable.
+   Problem: when user login with 2FA then can't generate QrCode.
+   Solution: create new func that generate QrCode just need `google2fa` and `recoveryCode`. and called from `enable2FA` func and on starting.